Thor Hushovd: Retirement

 In June 2014, Hushovd announced that he would retire after the 2014 UCI Road World Championships after struggling with Infectious mononucleosis since 2012.
 However, after a hard crash suffered at the Tour du Poitou-Charentes, Hushovd said he would not participate in the World Championships.
 His last race was the GP Impanis-Van Petegem in September.

 In 2015 Thor announced that he had started working on organizing an all-Norwegian UCI WorldTeam, with a plan to launch in the 2017 season to coincide with the hosting of the 2017 UCI Road World Championships in the Norwegian city of Bergen.
 The plans were put on hold due to lack of funding, although Hushovd never abandoned them.

 In the meantime, the Norwegian cycling team Uno-X was established.
 The team achieved UCI ProTeam status in 2020.
 Hushovd was initially not affiliated with Uno-X, although he used his legendary status in the world of cycling to help influence the ASO in Uno-X's mission for a Wild Card to the 2023 Tour de France.
 In January 2024, Uno-X announced that Hushovd would become their new General Manager.

 Personal life

 Thor currently resides in Monte Carlo, Monaco, with his wife Susanne, their daughter Isabel (b.
 2009), and son Niklas (2012).
-The Hushovds also maintain an offseason residency in Grimstad, Aust-Agder, Norway.
+The Hushovds also maintain an offseason residency in Grimstad Municipality, Aust-Agder, Norway.